One of the great myths about General Lee was that he was well liked or popular. Let’s look at his funeral for some insight in how that came to be.

 It finally relented in 1985, despite white male alumni vociferously arguing that their “values” (surely more than just their legacy of raping Black women) would be “compromised” by women.

 Many of the current students at the time and alumni attended Washington and Lee for its strong conservative values, and felt like those values would be compromised if the university began to admit women.

 Of course the opposite happened and the school’s finances are fine while it now ranks in the top 5% of male/female diversity (50/50).
 However the racism still exists and Lee’s name translates directly to shockingly low numbers of Black Americans on campus.
 Only 40 faculty out of 1,000 and just 90 students out of 1,800 are Black.

-The monumental attachment to a “monster” like Lee is unquestionably meant as an intentional way to solicit money to make Black Americans feel unwelcome and deny them education.
+The monumental attachment to a misogynist racist “monster” like Lee is unquestionably meant as an intentional way to solicit money and make Black Americans feel so unwelcome as to deny them education.

 General Lee’s funeral and its relics, as obscure and small as it all was initially, has grown into an encoded way for people to keep the Civil War unresolved — try and squeeze money out of what has become known as the “Lost Cause” fraud.

 Lee today is little more than an empty puppet, a name used primarily to beg for handouts from white supremacists and stoke racial tensions, all the while clearly disrespecting Lee by elevating him into public scrutiny (where he fails even the most basic tests).